Documentation Index

 Editing models

 Saving the model updates its version.
-New model versions do not affect the calculations of past accounting batches, only new calculations run after the version has been created.Defining new nodes
+New model versions do not affect the calculations of past accounting batches, only new calculations run after the version has been activated.Model versioning

 Nodes can be added to the model to represent specific variables in the accounting equations.
 Each node can:- Receive a value from a data source (data_point_type)